Arkady-Dymkov/local-processing-ollama/README.md

 - Process meeting transcripts with locally running language models via Ollama
 - Select from multiple saved prompts or create your own
+- Define separate system instructions for each prompt
 - Customize the default model and Ollama connection settings
 - Import and export prompts for sharing or backup
 - Preserve original transcript in a collapsible block